-After patients at Oxford Treatment Center have finished the first step of medical detoxification and stabilization, they transition into the Residential Treatment portion of our program.
-Separated from the substances that have controlled their lives and removed from the daily patterns that facilitated addiction, patients begin the hard, hopeful work of re-building their lives.
+After patients at Oxford Treatment Center have finished the first step of medical detoxification and stabilization, they transition into the residential treatment portion of our program.
+Separated from the substances that have controlled their lives in a sober environment and removed from the daily patterns that facilitated addiction, patients begin the hard, hopeful work of re-building their lives.

 Your Experience in Treatment

-Your time in the residential portion of Oxford Treatment Center’s program provides a balance between self-focused therapies and those therapies designed to offer the encouraging perspective of being part of a group.
+Your time in the live-in portion of Oxford Treatment Center’s program provides a balance between self-focused therapies and those therapies designed to offer the encouraging perspective of being part of a group.

 After you complete medical detoxification, you will begin a personalized daily schedule that is created by your treatment team.
 Each day, you will participate in four to six hours of individual and group therapy, as well as therapeutic recreation experiences.
 All of your meals will be provided on campus in the dining hall.
 In the evening hours, patients gather for AA/NA meetings.